Azure-Player/azure.datafactory.devops/README.md

 # Azure DevOps Task

 ## How to add task
-You will find the Task available under the Deploy tab, or search for **publish data factory**:
+For classic pipelines, you will find the Task available under the Deploy tab, or search for **publish data factory**:
 ![Adding Task](images/add-task.png)

+For [YAML pipelines](https://docs.microsoft.com/en-us/azure/devops/pipelines/get-started/pipelines-get-started), use task `PublishADFTask@0`.

 # Publish Azure Data Factory
 Use this to deploy a folder of ADF objects from your repo to target Azure Data Factory instance.